automerge/automerge-classic/README.md

 detail on the philosophy behind Automerge, and the pros and cons of this approach.

 However, if you want to use Automerge with a centralised server, that works fine too!
-You still get useful benefits, such as being able to inspect the change history of your app's data, and support branching and merging workflows.
+You still get useful benefits, such as allowing several clients to concurrently update the data, easy sync between clients and server, being able to inspect the change history of your app's data, and support for branching and merging workflows.

 ## Setup